echronos/echronos/components/signal/docs.md

 When a task receives multiple signals, it is its responsibility to process each of those signals according to their semantics.

 The RTOS does not predefine which signals exist in a system or what their meanings or semantics are.
-System designers and applications are entirely free define signals and to attach meaning to them.
+System designers and applications are entirely free to define signals and to attach meaning to them.
 They do so via the system configuration (see [Signal Configuration]).

 The main property of each signal is its name, a so-called *label*, and applications always refer to signals via their names/labels.
 For this purpose, the RTOS defines the constants [`SIGNAL_ID_<label>` and `SIGNAL_SET_<label>`] for each signal.
-They allow to refer to individual signals by name and to construct signal sets from individual signals.
+They refer to individual signals by their names and they can be used to construct signal sets from individual signals.
 Although signals and signal sets are internally represented as numbers, applications neither need nor should make assumptions about those numeric values of signals.

-Also see the [Signal Scopes] Section for more information on the set of tasks that signals may be used with.
+Also see the [Signal Scopes] Section for more information on the set of tasks with which signals may be used.

 /*| doc_api |*/
 ## Signal API